Aquino family: Death of Corazon Aquino and election of Benigno Aquino III as president

-Before Noynoy Aquino became a senator in 2007, he was a congressman from Tarlac from 1998 to 2007.
-In his three terms, he filed 21 bills, but none became part of the law.
-In 2007, he ran for a senatorial position.
-In his senatorial campaign, Noynoy did poorly and was not recognized by the public.
-However, upon the endorsement of Cory Aquino through an ad saying that “lagot siya sa nanay niya” if he engages in corruption, his ranking in the polls shot up.
-Come election period of 2007, he was elected 1 of the 12 senators of the Philippines.
+He concentrated on crafting laws that would help create opportunity rather than impose additional burdens to those who are already disadvantaged.
+He actively took part in budget deliberations to ensure that government initiatives do address the plight of the people who need help the most.
+He introduced reforms on the Philippine education program by introducing the K-12 curriculum by signing into law the Enhanced Basic Education Act in 2013.
+This added two years to the basic education system; which became known as the Senior High School stage.
+Under his presidency, the nation's economy grew at the highest rates in decades, and the country was dubbed a "Rising Tiger" economy.

 Even at this point, his performance still remained indistinguishable.
 Noynoy's name only appeared once again when her mother, Cory Aquino, died on August 1, 2009, in which the whole nation mourned over.
 On September 9, 2009, in Club Filipino in Greenhills, he announced that he will continue the fight of his parents, and run for presidency under the Liberal Party.
 The main slogan of his campaign was “Daang matuwid”, and, “If there were no corrupt, there would be no poor.”, as a way to allege himself with his parents who fought and stood by the same principle.
 Majority of his campaign stratagem were designed to portray Noynoy as the son of Ninoy Aquino, considered to be the Filipino political martyr, and Cory Aquino, the woman who brought back democracy in the Philippines.
 He used the color and symbol of Ninoy and Cory, the yellow ribbon, to present himself as their scion that would continue their cause towards proper governance.
 With this affiliation to his parents, Noynoy won the May 2010 presidential elections by 15 million votes.

 Legacy

 Today, various tributes and monuments were made for the Aquino family's role in the People Power Revolution.
 In 1987, Through Republic Act No. 6639, Manila International Airport was renamed to Ninoy Aquino International Airport, where Senator Aquino was assassinated.
 Large statues of both Ninoy and Cory were erected throughout the country.

+As of today, Bam Aquino remains the only member of the Aquino family still active in national politics.
+He served as a Senator of the Philippines from 2013 to 2019 and was recently elected to a second term in 2025.
+Meanwhile, his cousin, Antolin Oreta III is involved in local politics.
+A former Mayor of Malabon from 2012 to 2022, he was recently elected to the Philippine House of Representatives as the representative for Malabon in 2025.